CiscoDevNet/intersight-powershell/docs/Set-IntersightSoftwarerepositoryAuthorization.md

 ```

 ### -Password
-The password that will be used by Intersight to create OAuth2 tokens for interacting with the external repository, on the user account&apos;s behalf.
+The password that will be used by Intersight to create OAuth2 tokens for interacting with the external repository, on the user account&amp;apos;s behalf.

 ```yaml
 Type: string